-The amendments to IAS 1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
-These amendments are effective for the reporting dates beginning on or after January 1, 2023.
+(ii) Classification of Liabilities as Current or Non-current (Amendments to IAS 1) - The amendments to IAS1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.

+These amendments are effective for reporting periods beginning on or after January 1, 2023.
 The implementation of this amendment is not expected to have a material impact on the Company.